chef-boneyard/habitat/README.md

 ### hab_package

-Install the specified Habitat package.
+Install the specified Habitat package from builder.
 Requires that Habitat is installed

 #### actions